Curtis Wilbur Conducts Stores Onload

-The Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) Sailors conduct a working party during a stores onload in Tanapag Harbor, Saipan, April 17, 2025.
+Sailors, assigned to the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54), conduct a stores onload while ported at Naval Base Guam, April 22, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Mark Bergado)

 |Date Taken: